cheneyzhoucheng/network-digital-twin/draft-irtf-nmrg-network-digital-twin-arch.md

 the physical system's life cycle {{Madni2019}}.
 By providing a living copy of physical system, Digital Twins bring numerous advantages, such as accelerated business processes, enhanced productivity, and faster innovation with reduced costs.
-So far, Digital Twin has been successfully applied in the fields of intelligent manufacturing, smart city, or complex system operation and maintenance to help with not only object design and testing, but also management aspects
+So far, Digital Twin has been successfully applied in the fields of intelligent manufacturing, machining, smart city, healthcare, etc., to help with not only object design and testing, but also management aspects {{Tao2019}} {{Chen2023}}
-{{Tao2019}}.
+{{Wang2024}} {{Liu2024}}.
+And it is playing a vital role in fulfilling various requirements of Industry 4.0 {{Javaid2023}}.

 Compared with 'digital model' and 'digital shadow', the key difference of 'digital twin' is the direction of data between the physical and virtual